Key takeaways

 Stabilize and extract

-Stop the source, remove standing water, and protect unaffected areas.
+Stop the water source, remove standing water, and protect unaffected areas.
 This limits spread and keeps scope controlled.
+Initial safety assessment confirms whether the space is safe to enter.

 6-24 hours